 How to Maintain Your Facial Results

-No matter what type of facial you choose, to maintain your glowing post-treatment results, you’ll need to use skincare products that nourish, hydrate, and protect your skin.
+No matter what type of professional facial treatment you choose, to maintain your glowing post-treatment results, you’ll need to have a skincare routine that nourishs, hydrates, and protects your skin.

 Keep your skin healthy with paraben-free, antioxidant-rich products that have our patented TriHex Technology® like the Restorative Skin Complex and Restorative Eye Treatment—the winner of InStyle’s “Best Beauty Buys” two-years running.
 After exfoliating treatments, your skin will be more sun-sensitive, so you’ll need to use products with a broad spectrum sunscreen as well.

-No matter what your post-facial needs and skincare goals are, our products are dermatologist recommended and here to help.
+No matter what your post-facial needs and skincare goals are, our skincare products are dermatologist recommended and can benefit all types of facial treatments.

 1. “An Overview of Your Skin.”
 Cleveland Clinic, my.clevelandclinic.org/health/articles/10978-skin.